mousecpn/Robot-Trajectron/README.md

 ```

 ### Shared Control

-Shared control code will be available soon.
+The code is in https://github.com/mousecpn/RT_ws.git